Florida Nuisance Trappers

 is a full-service Animal control company serving Brevard and Indian River and the surrounding area.
 We specialize in urban and suburban wildlife damage management for both residential and commercial customers.
 We handle nearly all aspects of wildlife control, and resolve conflicts between people and wildlife in a humane and professional manner.
 For Brevard and Indian River Animal control of wildlife, just give us a call at 321-652-7238 and we will discuss your wildlife problem and schedule an appointment to solve it.
 We look forward to hearing from you.

 All animals are trapped and removed in a humane manner, which is what you should expect from a reputable and humane wildlife removal service.
-The most common wildlife removal, pest control, and animal trapping services needed are the removal of bats, removal of bees, birds, mice, raccoons, removal of squirrels, rats, removal of snakes, and geese which we expertly and professionally perform in a timely and quality manner.
+The most common wildlife removal, and animal trapping services needed are the removal of bats, removal of birds, raccoons, removal of squirrels, removal of snakes, and geese which we expertly and professionally perform in a timely and quality manner.
 Whatever your needs, Florida Nuisance Trappers will consult with you and provide solutions to remove any wildlife or nuisance animal, repair the damage they may have caused, and take steps to prevent the wildlife from returning and reentering your home or property.

 **We are not The County Animal Control, we do not come out to catch or to remove Dogs!**